tidalcycles/Tidal/doc/install-windows.md

 Download and install the haskell platform from https://www.haskell.org/platform/.

-You will then either need to restart Cygwin or reload your Cygwin profile to re-load `cabal` your path.
+You will then either need to restart Cygwin or reload your Cygwin profile to re-load `cabal` on your path.

 Then back in Cygwin:

 ~~~~
+cabal update
-cabal update; cabal install tidal
+cabal install tidal
 ~~~~

 ## Run Tidal